-Did you know that more Virginians die every year from overdose than in automobile accidents?
+Did you know that more Virginians die every year from overdoses than from automobile crashes?
 The opioid crisis is hitting the entire country — including Virginia.
 Awareness and education are two of the best defenses against opioid misuse and overdose.
 The journey away from opioid misuse starts one step at a time.

-In 2016, the state health commissioner declared the Virginia opioid crisis a public health emergency, a decision made in collaboration with the Virginia Board of Pharmacy, Department of Health Professions, and Department of Behavioral Health and Developmental Services.
+In 2016, the state health commissioner declared the Virginia opioid crisis to be a public health emergency.
+This decision was made in collaboration with three Virginia government agencies: the Board of Pharmacy, the Department of Health Professions, and the Department of Behavioral Health and Developmental Services.

-As part of its response, Virginia has issued a standing order that allows anyone to easily obtain naloxone, a prescription medication that can reverse the effects of opioid and heroin overdose and restore breathing in minutes.
+As part of its response to the emergency, Virginia issued a standing order that allows anyone to obtain naloxone, a prescription medication that can reverse the effects of opioid and heroin overdose and restore breathing in minutes.
 Virginians can access naloxone by:

 Virginia offers free trainings across the state on how to recognize and respond to an opioid overdose using naloxone.
 REVIVE!, an opioid overdose and naloxone education program, takes as little as 10 minutes.

-Virginia is also helping people overcome financial barriers to treatment by taking actions such as ensuring that Medicaid members can gain access to addiction treatment services and expanding the number of doctors and other health care providers who offer these treatment services.
-For more information about access to Medicaid services, please click here.
+Virginia is also helping people overcome financial barriers to treatment by ensuring that Medicaid members can access addiction treatment services and by expanding the number of doctors and other health care providers who offer these treatment services.
+Learn more about access to Medicaid services.

-In addition, Virginia has provided millions of dollars in federal grant funds to various communities for their prevention, treatment, and recovery services.
-Among such support is the State Opioid Response Grant from the Substance Abuse and Mental Health Services Administration, which has led to these greater services for Virginians:
+In addition, Virginia has provided millions of dollars in federal grant funds to communities for their prevention, treatment, and recovery services.
+For example, the State Opioid Response Grant from the Substance Abuse and Mental Health Services Administration has supported these services for Virginians: